-The nation's leading bison Extension specialist, South Dakota State University's Jeff Martin, is involved in a $7.39 million, multi-institution cooperative agreement that will aid in bison recovery efforts and will provide local producers with the adaption tools they need to compete in a dynamic world.
+The nation's leading bison Extension specialist, South Dakota State University's Jeff Martin, is involved in a $7.39 million, multi-institution cooperative agreement that will aid in bison recovery efforts and will provide local producers with the adaptation tools they need to compete in a dynamic world.

 Ranching operations are not immune to the changing climatic conditions of the Great Plains.
 In particular, bison ranching operations, with their heavy reliance on natural ecosystems, are likely to be affected by changes in seasonal weather patterns.